About

 Participation in the Fellowship is open to people living everywhere in the United States and its territories, including American Samoa, Guam, the Northern Mariana Islands, Puerto Rico, and the U.S. Virgin Islands.

-The giving circle requires a commitment of a minimum of 15 hours per month over five months (typically March – August).
-This includes attendance of at least 18 virtual meetings and trainings, each ranging between 1.5 – 3 hours in length; 1 to 2 virtual events; plus independent work in between meetings.
+The giving circle requires a commitment of a minimum of 10-15 hours per month over four months (typically March – June).
+This includes attendance of at least 18 virtual meetings and trainings, each 2 hours in length; multiple applicant interviews; plus independent work in between meetings.

 Applicants receive a full list of exact dates and times of each virtual meeting and training at the time of applying to ensure full participation is possible.

-All Fellows will receive a $2,000 stipend in recognition of the labor and time that goes into participating in the program.
-The stipend is divided into three payments across the beginning, middle, and end of the program.
-All Fellows will also receive a food and grocery stipend of $500, as well as professional interpretation and childcare reimbursements when requested.
+All Fellows will receive a $5,000 stipend in recognition of the labor and time that goes into participating in the program.
+The stipend is divided into four monthly payments throughout the program.
+Fellows may also receive tech support and childcare reimbursements when requested.

 Fellows accepted into the SWGC will receive a Statement of Expectations to read and sign, outlining the full context, scope of work, deliverables, and stipends during the duration of the Fellowship.
 Highlights of the SWGC Fellowship include:

-- Training: A key part of the giving circle is collective study.
-Fellows will learn together and from movement leaders about topics like the racial wealth divide, mainstream philanthropy, grassroots fundraising, grantmaking and more as we prepare to raise money and distribute it to sex worker-led projects across the U.S.
+• Training: A key part of the giving circle is collective study.
+Fellows will learn together and from movement leaders about topics like mainstream philanthropy, grantmaking, and more as we prepare to raise money and distribute it to sex worker-led projects across the U.S.

 We’re super excited about raising money by us and for us, and Third Wave Fund is committed to raising outside funds to expand our impact.
 We work with donors and foundations to help secure the full amount we plan to award in new grants every year.